lasircc/LAS_adminScripts/neo4j2mongo/README.md

 # Dumping Neo4j and loading data into MongoDB

-`dump.sh` makes a dump of a Neo4j (sub)graph and serializes data in JSON into file (*.dump).
+The bash script `dump.sh` makes a dump of a Neo4j (sub)graph and serializes data in JSON into file (*.dump).
 Finally, it runs `load_dump.py` for loading extracted data into the database `dump` of your local MongoDB instance.

 ## MongoDB, final data schema